 The Finance Committee has the responsibility for working with the Executive Director to create the upcoming fiscal year budget; presenting budget recommendations to the Board; monitoring implementation of the approved budget on a regular basis; recommending proposed budget revisions and appropriate policies for the management of the Charter school’s assets and annually monitors and reviews the work of external financial auditors.

-The Development Committee assumes the primary responsibility for raising non-grant funds to ensure continued growth and development of the school without impact to the operational budget.
-The Board of Directors, in consultation with the Development Committee, Director of Development, Finance Committee, and Executive Director, will determine and develop an intensive fund raising/capital plan to raise a specified sum of money within a defined time period to meet the varied asset-building needs of the school.
+The Development Committee assumes the primary responsibility for raising non-grant funds to help assure the fiscal health of Sterling.
+The Board of Directors, in consultation with the Development Committee, Director of Development, Finance Committee, and Executive Director, will develop a case for support and a fundraising plan to raise a money to meet the varied needs of the school.
+Ask to join group.

 The Grievance Committee is reviewing and addressing formal grievances received from the Sterling Montessori community.
 If a grievance cannot be resolved through the administration level, the parent/guarding or employee may submit a formal grievance to the Board President for review by the LHU Grievance Committee.